mraccess77/Accessibility/Low Vision Issues not in WCAG.md

 * Support for high contrast mode and color changes without loss of content or functionality
 * [Accessibility Requirements for People with Low Vision](https://www.w3.org/TR/low-vision-needs/)
 * Access to alternative text (UAAG)
+* Panels that can't be closed up and take up screen realestate - asumption that everyone has a wide screen monitor.
+* Text that is smaller at lower resolutions and larger at higher resolutions.
+*